JohnSnowLabs/spark-nlp/docs/en/alab/rules.md

 ### Import and Export Rules

-Starting from version 2.8.0, Annotation Lab provides the feature of importing and exporting Rules from the Rules page.
+Annotation Lab allows importing and exporting Rules from the Rules page.

 **Import Rules**